theYGE/connectome_innolab/examples/preprocessUKB/README.md

 Replace path_atlas_file, path_normalize_refrence_file, path_mask_file, path_out, and participants_path with the corresponding file paths in above.
 ## Output

-The script outputs a connectivity matrix for each participant in CSV format.
-The output directory (path_out) will contain a CSV file for each participant.
+The script outputs a connectivity matrix for each participant in CSV format, connectivity matrix figure and a report.html file.
+The output directory (path_out) will contain the 3 products for each participant.